 LDAC stands for “Low Latency Audio Codec.”
 It is a proprietary audio codec technology developed by Sony.
 LDAC is primarily used for high-quality wireless audio streaming over Bluetooth connections.

 LDAC is designed to transmit high-resolution audio content over Bluetooth with minimal loss in sound quality.
-It can support various bitrates, with higher bitrates offering better audio quality but also requiring more bandwidth.
+It can support various bitrates, with higher bitrates offering better audio quality and requiring more bandwidth.
 LDAC has several bitrate modes:

 - 330 kbps: This mode is referred to as “Low Complexity” mode and is intended for basic audio streaming.